Ingalls Field Ecology Program

 Work - and life - is largely conducted outdoors during the summer in New England, which includes traversing uneven terrain, heat, humidity, rain, a variety of insects, and sometimes cold.
 Yale-Myers Forest is located in a rural landscape - though the cities of Hartford, Providence, Boston, and New Haven are within 1-1.5 hrs drive, the forest itself can feel remote, especially if you have not spent time in rural areas before.
 If you are interested in the program but uncertain about living or working with any of those elements, we would still like to hear from you!
 We are happy to discuss further about whether the program is a good fit, and how we might accomodate your needs.

-The 2025 application period will open on January 21st and will close on February 18th.
+The 2026 application period will open on January 12th and will close on February 8th at 11:59pm.
 For questions, please contact YMFresearch@yale.edu.

 Details about the program and the application process can be found below:

-Research plans for the 2025 field season are still developing, so exact projects may be subject to change.
-At present, we expect that interns will work one or more of the following:
+Research plans for the 2026 field season are still developing, and exact projects may be subject to change.
+At present, we expect that interns will work on the following:

 Long-term research in silviculture & forest ecology: